top of page

 Search

-As a fitness trainer, I draw inspiration from many of the greats in the industry.
+As a fitness trainer, I draw inspiration from many greats in the industry.
 This arm growth protocol is a blend of methods inspired by legends like Dr. Jim Stoppani, Josh Bryant, and Charles Poliquin.
-I’ve run this program with several clients, and the results have been nothing short of impressive, some adding nearly a full inch to their arms in just six weeks.
+I’ve run this program with several clients, and the results have been impressive.
+Some have added nearly a full inch to their arms in just six weeks.

-For the next six weeks, you’ll dedicate one training day each week exclusively to arms.
-That’s right, this is your arm day side quest, and it’s all about biceps and triceps.
-This isn’t just arms day.
-It’s the kind of session that builds so much size your sleeves file for unemployment, and the mirror stops reflecting out of pure intimidation!
+For the next six weeks, dedicate one training day each week exclusively to arms.
+This is your arm day side quest, focusing on biceps and triceps.
+This isn’t just an arms day; it’s a session that builds so much size that your sleeves might file for unemployment.
+The mirror may even stop reflecting out of pure intimidation!

-You’ll be using a strategic rep scheme of 6-12-25, which targets strength, hypertrophy, and muscular endurance in a single workout.
-Also, you will use a combination of supersets and compound sets.
-Expect massive pumps, increased vascularity, and sleeves that feel tighter by the week.
+You’ll use a strategic rep scheme of 6-12-25, targeting strength, hypertrophy, and muscular endurance in a single workout.
+Expect massive pumps, increased vascularity, and sleeves that feel tighter each week.

 Understanding the Rep Ranges

-Remember, the number of reps also reflects the intended intensity of the set:
+Remember, the number of reps reflects the intended intensity of the set:

-• 6 Reps = Heavy Load – You should be using a weight that challenges you to reach 6 reps with perfect form.
+• 6 Reps = Heavy Load – Use a weight that challenges you to reach 6 reps with perfect form.
 If you can do more, it’s too light.

-• 12 Reps = Moderate Load – Choose a weight that pushes you to the 12th rep, but again, without sacrificing technique or form.
+• 12 Reps = Moderate Load – Choose a weight that pushes you to the 12th rep without sacrificing technique.

-• 25 Reps = Light Load– You should be hitting failure close to that 25th rep, maintaining control and form the whole way through.
-I prefer to use a slower tempo to focus on maintaining tension in the working muscle.
+• 25 Reps = Light Load – Aim to hit failure close to that 25th rep while maintaining control and form.
+I prefer a slower tempo to keep tension in the working muscle.

 What Kind of Exercises?